The Denial of Death: Background

 Immortality projects are one way that people manage death anxiety.
-Some people, however, will engage in hedonic pursuits like drugs, alcohol, and entertainment to escape their death anxiety - often to compensate for a lack of “heroism” or culturally-based self-esteem - resulting in a lack of contribution to the “immortality project”.
-Others will try to manage the terror of death by “tranquilizing themselves with the trivial” i.e. strongly focusing on trivial matters and exaggerating their importance — often through busyness and frenetic activity.
-Becker describes the current prevalence of hedonism and triviality as a result of the downfall of religious worldviews such as Christianity that could take “slaves, cripples... imbeciles... the simple and the mighty” and allow them all to accept their animal nature in the context of a spiritual reality and an afterlife.
+Some people, however, will engage in hedonic pursuits like drugs, alcohol, and entertainment to escape their death anxiety—often to compensate for a lack of "heroism" or culturally based self-esteem—resulting in a lack of contribution to the "immortality project".
+Others will try to manage the terror of death by "tranquilizing themselves with the trivial" i.e. strongly focusing on trivial matters and exaggerating their importance — often through busyness and frenetic activity.
+Becker describes the current prevalence of hedonism and triviality as a result of the downfall of religious worldviews such as Christianity that could take "slaves, cripples... imbeciles... the simple and the mighty" and allow them all to accept their animal nature in the context of a spiritual reality and an afterlife.

 Humanity's traditional "hero-systems", such as religion, are no longer convincing in the age of reason.
 Becker argues that the loss of religion leaves humanity with impoverished resources for necessary illusions.
 Science attempts to serve as an immortality project, something that Becker believes it can never do because it is unable to provide agreeable, absolute meanings to human life.
 The book states that we need new convincing "illusions" that enable us to feel heroic in ways that are agreeable.
 Becker, however, does not provide any definitive answer, mainly because he believes that there is no perfect solution.
 Instead, he hopes that gradual realization of humanity's innate motivations, namely death, can help to bring about a better world.

-Becker argues that the conflict between contradictory immortality projects (particularly in religion) is a wellspring for the violence and misery in the world caused by wars, genocide, racism, nationalism and so forth since immortality projects that contradict one another threaten one’s core beliefs and sense of security.
+Becker argues that the conflict between contradictory immortality projects (particularly in religion) is a major source of the violence and misery in the world such as wars, genocide, racism, nationalism and so forth since immortality projects that contradict one another threaten one's core beliefs and sense of security.

 Some concepts and ideas

+Throughout the book, Becker builds on the work of many writers and thinkers.
+Some of the more prominent of these include Søren Kierkegaard, Sigmund Freud, Norman O. Brown, and most notably, Otto Rank.

+The concepts and ideas that Becker works with in The Denial of Death are wide-ranging.
+These ideas include, but are not limited to: mental illness, depression, schizophrenia, creativity, and neurosis.

 Mental Illness

-Becker concludes Part II with "A General View of Mental Illness" (Chapter 10).
+Becker concludes Part II of The Denial of Death with "A General View of Mental Illness" (Chapter 10).
 Here Becker offers a summary observation that "mental illness represents styles of bogging-down in the denial of creatureliness" that is part and parcel of immortality projects.
+Mental illness—especially depression—arises when this lack of connection to some meaningful project reminds us of our "creatureliness" and our mortality; and so represents a "malfunction of the symbolic animal".